SRombauts/UEPlasticPlugin/README.md

  - show current branch name and CL in status text
  - display status icons to show controlled/checked-out/added/deleted/private/changed/ignored/not-up-to-date files
  - display locked files, and by who
- - branches support, to check outdated files vs. remote across multiple branches
+ - Detect Changes on other Branches, to check outdated files vs. remote across multiple branches
  - add, duplicate a file
  - move/rename a file or a folder
  - revert modifications of a file (works best with the "Content Hot-Reload" option since UE4.15)